d3b4g/leonids/_posts/zerologon.md

 #### Proof-of-Concept:

-In last week several poc's for this vulnerability are surfaced. i ended up using this poc from github
+In last week several poc's for this vulnerability are surfaced. i ended up using this poc from github for this demostration.
+My target is a recently retired hackthebox machine.

+Run the exploit against target:

 ![source-01](/img/zero1.PNG){: .align-left}

-Now we can dump the NTDS database using secretdump tool
+Exploit completed successfully, now we can dump the NTDS database using secretdump tool

 ![source-01](/img/zero2.PNG){: .align-left}

+Now we can use the dumped hash for pass-the-hash or cracking.

 #### Affected Products
 All Microsoft Windows Servers that use MS-NRPC to connect to a domain controller except server 2008 are affected.